United Kingdom — World Showcase — Epcot

 Rose and Crown Pub Musician

-The traditional hedge maze is fun to walk through.
+Be sure to walk through the beautiful Butterfly and Knot Herb garden.
+And the traditional hedge maze is fun to walk through.

 Explore both sides of the street.
-Take the path running down the side of the Rose & Crown Pub on the French side.
-There's a nice little sitting area there right by the lagoon.
+Take the path running down the side of the Rose & Crown Pub on the French side; there’s a nice little sitting area there right by the lagoon.
 This area is sometimes reserved in the evenings for private parties.

 Check out the hand-painted smoke stains on the chimneys.